M. Russell Ballard: Family

-On August 28, 1951, Ballard married Barbara Bowen in the Salt Lake Temple; they are the parents of seven children.
-One of their daughters, Brynn, is married to Peter R. Huntsman, who is the son of late billionaire industrialist Jon Huntsman Sr. and brother of Jon Huntsman Jr., a United States Ambassador and former Governor of Utah.
+On August 28, 1951, Ballard married Barbara Bowen in the Salt Lake Temple; they were the parents of seven children.
+One of their daughters, Brynn, is married to Peter R. Huntsman, who is the son of late billionaire industrialist Jon Huntsman Sr. and brother of Jon Huntsman Jr., former United States ambassador to Russia and China and former governor of Utah.

 Barbara Bowen Ballard died on October 1, 2018.